santoshtuniki/React-Native-CLI/README.md

 ##### Run App command:

 	npx react-native run-android

 			(OR)

 	npm run android

 ##### If everything is set up correctly, you should see your new app running in your Android emulator shortly.

 ##### Now that you have successfully run the app, let's modify it.

 	1. Open App.tsx in your text editor of choice and edit some lines.

 	2. Press the R key twice

 				(OR)

 		select Reload from the Dev Menu (Ctrl + M) to see your changes!

+##### To run in Javascript, change .eslintrc.js:

+	module.exports = {
+		"extends": "airbnb",
+		"plugins": [
+			"react"
+		]
+	};